Can I be honest? I wouldn’t be buying an older condo in Florida without going through the following process.

 This is all considered common grounds and should be accessible to every unit owner.
 Plus, part of your condo dues goes to the maintenance and insurance of the common grounds as well.

 Asking about the legal description first will determine quite a few things, for instance, your financing is different in a condo vs townhouse or single-family home.

 📍What are Condo Covenants?

 Most condo developments have a set of recorded rules and conditions that restrict a homeowner’s use and define common areas.
 More commonly referred to as covenants, the intent was to establish uniformity and order within the community.

 I don’t know who said this, “without rules there is anarchy” but I think it’s applicable to condo ownership.
 If you choose to own a condo, there will be rules to follow.

 Some of the rules you may not like and some it will seem the association overlooks.
 Selective enforcement of condo rules is a big no-no and most condo boards will not allow it.
-The state of Florida within the past few years have tightened the laws pertaining to condo boards and their actions regarding governance.
+The state of Florida within the past few years has tightened the laws pertaining to condo boards and their actions regarding governance.